 Simply jotting down these answers will give you important information to hone your search for the right property.
 Now you can start looking for available hunting land through some of the following resources:

-• Realtors – Call a few of your neighborhood real estate agents to let them know you’re looking to spend money on leasing a hunting property.
-They already have established relationships with landowners to which they’ve sold land and others trying to sell.
+- Realtors – Call a few of your neighborhood real estate agents to let them know you’re looking to spend money on leasing a hunting property.
+They already have established relationships with landowners to whom they’ve sold land and others trying to sell.

 How Much Do Hunting Leases Cost?

 If you want the most truthful answer to “How much do hunting leases cost?” the answer is, “It depends.”
 Like most else, you’ll probably get what you pay for, so the more expensive the lease the better that property likely is.
-Most often, the value of hunting leases prove themselves over time because they have produced a fair number of high quality wildlife.
+Most often, the value of hunting leases proves itself over time as the land produces a fair number of high-quality wildlife.

 In 2014, Georgia Outdoor News published the results of a survey detailing the average cost and size of hunting lease lands in the state.
 The publication found that the average size of a hunting lease was 934 acres, and the average cost of the lease was $9.97 per acre.
 The average number of hunters on the leases was eight (compare that to hunting clubs, which may have as many as 20 hunters), and the most common animals hunted were deer and turkey.
 Interestingly, the survey also found that 98% of hunters said they would lease property again the next season, showing a very high satisfaction rate.